Last Updated on

 Once I was in my 30’s, I realized that debt was a huge problem but I hadn’t yet learned how to budget and save my money effectively.

-I was living paycheck to paycheck, working both an office temp job and as a substitute teacher at the time but I had no idea how I was going to get ahead with my finances and get out of this deep abyss I dug myself into.
+I was living paycheck to paycheck, working both an office temp job and as a substitute teacher at the time, however, I had no idea how I was going to get ahead with my finances and get out of this deep abyss I dug myself into.

 It wasn’t until I got angry!